 SGA Youth & Family Services helps children, families and communities facing great challenges to realize their potential.

 SGA helps break the cycle of adversity and provide families with enough opportunity to change their lives and their communities.
 Our Cycle of Opportunity is passed down through generations, building strong foundations for families in the communities we serve.
-Watch our introductory video to learn more, then explore our comprehensive programs listed below.
+See how SGA has changed the trajectory for one of our young families, then explore our comprehensive services listed below.

 Give the gift of opportunity to children, families and communities in Chicago.